-Mr. Ng Chee Keong William, aged 52, is the director of programme management of our Group mainly responsible for the strategic account business development of the Group.
+Mr. Ng Chee Keong William (黄威廉), aged 53, is the senior director of Business Development of our Group mainly responsible for the strategic account business development of the Group.
 Mr. Ng joined the Group in August 2023.

-Mr. Ng has over 28 years of experience in the semiconductor industry.
+Mr. Ng has over 29 years of experience in the semiconductor industry.
 He started his career as a field service engineer then moved to technical support manager, senior customer support manager, senior programme lead manager and senior business unit manager in leading semiconductor companies.